leandrolcampos/libc-for-gpus/building.md

 ## 2. Install the CUDA Toolkit for WSL 2

-Follow the [CUDA on WSL User Guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl-2) and use the WSL-Ubuntu meta-package so you do not overwrite the Windows host driver.
+Follow the [CUDA on WSL User Guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl-2) and use the WSL-Ubuntu meta-package so you avoid overwriting the Windows host driver.

 For example, the commands to install the CUDA Toolkit 12.9 are: